 Latest update:

-A draft Tautoko Toolkit has been developed to inspire and support our future Māori leaders on their learning journey.
-The toolkit will be reviewed by rangatahi who helped with its development.
+The Tautoko Toolkit has been launched online to inspire and support our future Māori leaders on their learning journey.